-Under the terms of the Inexia License Agreement, Inexia paid the Company a \$0.5 million upfront payment.
-For each product developed under the Inexia License Agreement, the Company is eligible to receive up to \$8.0 million of development milestone payments and up to \$37.0 million of sales milestone payments.
-In addition, the Company is eligible to receive tiered, low-to-mid single digit royalties based on net sales of any products successfully developed and commercialized under the Inexia License Agreement.
-Other than the upfront payment, the Company does not anticipate the receipt of any milestone or royalty payments from Inexia in the near term.
+Under the terms of the Inexia License Agreement, Inexia paid us a \$0.5 million upfront payment.
+For each product developed under the Inexia License Agreement, we are eligible to receive up to \$8.0 million of development milestone payments and up to \$37.0 million of sales milestone payments.
+In addition, we are eligible to receive tiered, low-to-mid single digit royalties based on net sales of any products successfully developed and commercialized under the Inexia License Agreement.
+Other than the upfront payment, we do not anticipate the receipt of any milestone or royalty payments from Inexia in the near term.